 The lesson there is to avoid pet, farm and zoo animals.

-It’s actually hard to find a colour & animal combination that isn’t already the name of a company, hence the macaw at the top of this article – so you’ll certainly be in company if you join this cohort.
+It’s actually hard to find a color & animal combination that isn’t already the name of a company, hence the macaw at the top of this article – so you’ll certainly be in company if you join this cohort.

 Not a single agency was named after a bacterium.
 How about Crimson Campylobacter Creative?
 You can have that one for free.